themimi974/Eclypse_The-Sunshine-Manager/Usage.md

 ---

 ### 2. Create User Accounts
-- Use client\eclypse.py or eclypse.exe
+- Use client\eclypse.py or EclypseClient.exe
 - Sign in as a default admin

 ![Eclypse Login](docs/img/eclypse_login.png)